 Fine Cell Work is a social enterprise that fosters hope, discipline and self-esteem for prisoners by training them in skilled needlework techniques.
 Prisoners from around the UK are taught by volunteers from the Embroiderers and Quilters Guild and paid for their work creating highly embroidered cushions, bags and quilts.

-Juta is a social enterprise that works with women at St Hilda's East Community Centre in Shoreditch, London, to create a range of ethical, environmental espadrilles.
+Our espadrilles are handmade in London from waste leather as part of a project supporting low-income women in tower hamlets.
 Many of the women face a number of barriers to full-time work including social exclusion, limited language skills, and low levels of education.
 Juta works alongside other programmes (including English classes, Keep Fit, IT sessions and a women’s discussion group designed to build skills and confidence) to raise self-esteem, provide meaningful work and encourage active participation in community and aid integration in society.
 Profit from each pair of espadrilles goes back to the women who make them, as a pot of money that can be spent on the activities and support they choose, and as a sustainable and supported route to employment.

 The Soap Co is the positive luxury arm of the charity Clarity.
 It employs blind or otherwise disabled people to produce a range of hand washes and lotions with environmentally friendly packaging from locations in East London and the Lake District.